alyhussein1/c2/README.md

 Omar Kaddah business informatics student

+We are all business informatics students in the GUC 6th semester aiming to achieve the best possible outcome of the SE course with a vision to succeed in this field in the future hopefully

-The purpose of this repository is to organize
+The purpose of this repository is to organize all our group tasks together and to be able to efficiently work in cohesion